dauwhe/wpub-explainer/README.md

  - DRM

-## The manifest
+## Basic design

+A web publication must have an "entry page," which the HTML document returned by the URL of the publication.
+This entry page must have either a link to the manifest, or an embedded manifest.

 A “manifest” is a list of the passengers or cargo on a ship.
-We need a list of the components of a web publication—all the HTML files, stylesheets, images, scripts, etc. needed to create the whole.
-We also need a special list of the files that go in a particular order.
+We want a list of the components of a web publication—all the HTML files, stylesheets, images, scripts, etc.—needed to create the whole.
+We need a special list of the files that go in a particular order.
 In EPUB we called this the "spine".
-We can call this the "default reading order."
+We call this the `readingOrder`.

 In order to placate the web developers who seemingly rule the world, the manifest is expressed as a JSON file.
-The manifest is also a natural location for metadata that applies to the whole publication, rather than just one of the components.
+The manifest is also a natural location for metadata that applies to the whole publication, rather than just one of the constituents.

 ## Example